 |Monday||Sep 3||Labor Day (no classes)|

 |Thurs/Fri||Nov 22-23||Thanksgiving Break (no classes, but doesn't affect us)|

 Homework will consist of four fairly large multi-week projects, which will be graded.
 Most of the projects will be individual, but there may also be team projects.
 Students may be required to submit project proposals or progress reports during the development period.
 Refer to the Homework Guidelines for more information, and to individual project assignments for specific details.

 All exams are closed book.
 One 8.5x11 sheet of notes, handwritten (NOT photocopied from other sources) will be allowed for the final exam only.
-Each midterm will be 45 minutes in length (one-half of a class period), and the final exam will be two hours long.
+(The page of notes is submitted along with the exam.)
+Each midterm will be 40 minutes in length (one-half of a class period), and the final exam will be two hours long.